sourcegraph/handbook/content/departments/security/index.md

 The secure coding guidelines contain information on how to address and prevent certain types of vulnerabilities.
 It's a required read for engineers at Sourcegraph and is finished by completing a short assessment.
 The training and guidelines can be found [here](./secure-code-training.md).

+## RFC reviews

+Security should be asked to review RFCs which:
+ - Proposes changing handling of customer data
+ - Proposes updates or new infrastructure
+ - Proposes accepting risk instead of other tradeoffs

+We would much rather take a look at RFCs we didn't need to than miss important RFCs.
+When in doubt, definitely ask us for a review.

 ## Data Sharing

 Please read about our data sharing practises and guidelines [here](../../company-info-and-process/policies/data-sharing.md).